The Secret of Nikola Tesla: Plot

 Tesla in a hotel room in 1943 talks to a reporter.
 He then reminisces about how things would be different if J. P Morgan had listened to him.

 Tesla arrives in the US in the 1880s.
 He tries to convince his new employer, Thomas Edison, to adopt his newly invented electric induction motor running on an alternating current (AC) system but Edison claims direct current (DC) is better and turns him down.
 Robert Underwood Johnson and his wife Katharine, who were at the meeting, later find Tesla digging a ditch, having quit his job at Edison.
 Tesla strikes a business deal with two investors to finance development of his motor.
 He shows off his AC system at meeting of the American Institute of Electrical Engineers but Edison, in the audience, claims it is impractical.
-After the reporters, and even Tesla's own investors, turn away from him George Westinghouse convinces Tesla to sell him his AC patents and offers a contract to pay Tesla a royalty on his motor design.
-They end up in a public battle trying to demonstrate the their system is not unsafe (as Edison claims) and is actually better than DC.
+After the reporters, and even Tesla's own investors, walk away George Westinghouse convinces Tesla to sell him his AC patents and offers a contract to pay Tesla a royalty on his motor design.
+They end up in a public battle with Edison trying to demonstrate their system is not dangerous (as Edison claims) and is actually better than DC.
 J.P.
-Morgan, pulling the strings in the background, calls Tesla and Edison into a meeting and, unhappy with Edison progress electrifying his factories, tells Tesla he can try to prove AC would work better.
+Morgan, pulling the strings in the background, calls Tesla and Edison into a meeting and, unhappy with Edison's progress electrifying his factories, tells Tesla he can try to prove AC would work better.